Easy Songs to Sing for Beginners: The Ultimate Starter Guide

 One Octave Songs to Build Strength

-• Wonderwall by Oasis
+• Wonderwall – Oasis

-• I’m Yours by Jason Mraz
+• I’m Yours – Jason Mraz

-• Karma Chameleon by Culture Club
+• Karma Chameleon – Culture Club

 Practice Tips That Make a Big Difference

-Let me give you the real tools to grow baby.
+Let me give you the real tools to grow, baby.

-Stay in tune with tools like a piano or app to help with accuracy.
+• Use a pitch app or piano – Stay in tune with tools like a piano or an app to keep your intonation honest and accurate.

 Songs That Help You Stay in Tune

-• Wind of Change by The Scorpions
+• Wind of Change – The Scorpions

-• Take My Breath Away by Berlin
+• Take My Breath Away – Berlin

-• Mad World by Gary Jules
+• Mad World – Gary Jules

-• Back to Black by Amy Winehouse
+• Back to Black – Amy Winehouse

 Make the Song Fit You, Not the Other Way Around